-- Team leaders are members of the public who have volunteered to lead a walk in their area and help raise funds for The Charities.
+Team leaders are members of the public who have volunteered to lead a walk in their area and help raise funds for WWTW.

-Team leaders are not vetted by The Charities.
+Team leaders are not vetted by WWTW.
 If you have any concerns about anyone hosting a walk for this campaign please call WWTW on 01263 863 902.

-WWTW will not be liable for any issues arising from a force majeure event which prevents its delivery of the Event in any way, including (but not limited to) acts of God, threats of terrorism, industrial action and/or other events outside its control.
+WWTW will not be liable for any issues arising from a force majeure event which prevents its delivery of the Event in any way, including (but not limited to) acts of God, threats of terrorism, industrial action, Covid-19 outbreak, and/or other events outside its control.

 Law and Jurisdiction